ocaml/platform-blog/merlin-2-0-0-released.md

 Integration with Jane Street Core and js\_of\_ocaml has also improved.

 Vim & Emacs are still the main targeted editors.
-Preliminary support for Sublime Text is also available, see [Sublime-text-merlin](https://github.com/def-lkb/sublime-text-merlin).
+Thanks to [Luc Rocher](https://github.com/Cynddl), preliminary support for Sublime Text is also available, see [Sublime-text-merlin](https://github.com/def-lkb/sublime-text-merlin).
 Help is welcome to improve and extend supported editing environments.

-**Remark** maybe you could explicitly mention above the developer(s) that started the sublime-text work?

 Windows support also received some fixes.
 Merlin is now distributed in [WODI](http://wodi.forge.ocamlcore.org/).
 Integration in